Top 5 This Week

 Niagara Falls and Western New York

-Niagara Falls — the three waterfalls (American Falls, Bridal Veil Falls, and Horseshoe Falls straddling the US-Canada border) that together constitute the largest waterfall by flow rate in the world (approximately 6 million cubic feet of water per minute over the combined crestline) — is the most powerful waterfall in North America and one of the most visited natural attractions in the world.
+Niagara Falls — the three waterfalls (American Falls, Bridal Veil Falls, and Horseshoe Falls straddling the US-Canada border) that together constitute the most powerful waterfall in North America by flow rate (approximately 6 million cubic feet of water per minute over the combined crestline) — is one of the most visited natural attractions in the world.
 The New York side provides access to Niagara Falls State Park, the oldest state park in the United States (established 1885), where the Prospect Point Observation Tower and the Maid of the Mist boat tour (running since 1846) provide views of the American Falls and the Horseshoe Falls from different perspectives.
 Buffalo, 22 miles from the falls, has undergone a genuine cultural renaissance over the past decade — the waterfront development along the Erie Canal Harbor, the Albright-Knox Art Gallery (now the Buffalo AKG Art Museum following its 2023 renovation and expansion, with one of the finest collections of postwar and contemporary art outside New York City), and the food and bar scene centered on the Elmwood Village have established Buffalo as one of the most interesting smaller cities in the Northeast.

 The Finger Lakes